Kyrene Integrated Preschool Program

 By housing our classes at elementary schools throughout the District and following the District school calendar, our students are introduced to grade school culture and routines to further prepare them for success in kindergarten.

 Typically developing students benefit from participation in the only Kyrene Preschool program led by certified teachers, specializing in early childhood education, and the smallest preschool classroom ratios in the district.
 Students also have an opportunity to develop empathy and leadership skills, as they often serve as role models for students with special needs.

 To participate in our program, typically developing children, or children who do not have an identified developmental delay, must have age-appropriate language skills and be toilet trained.

 Click here to register for a family contract in Kyrene's billing system and create an emergency card for your child.
 Once your contract is approved, the Integrated Preschool secretary will contact you with instructions for enrolling at your Preschool site.

 Children with Disabilities

-If you have concerns about your child's development or if your child is currently receiving services, please complete a Parent Concerns Questionnaire and return it, along with a copy of your child's birth certificate and proof or residency, as directed.
+If you have concerns about your child's development or if your child is currently receiving services, please complete a Parent Concerns Questionnaire and return it, along with a copy of your child's birth certificate and proof of residency, as directed.
 Once we have received and reviewed the completed questionnaire, you will be contacted about scheduling a screening appointment.
-The purpose of the screening is to obtain a snap shot of your child's current skill development and to determine if a full evaluation is needed,
+The purpose of the screening is to obtain a snapshot of your child's current skill development and to determine if a full evaluation is needed,

 If during the screening a potential/significant delay is found, you will be contacted to set up a comprehensive developmental evaluation appointment.
 After the evaluation is completed, a team (which includes the parents) will meet to determine whether your child is eligible to receive special education services.
 If your child is found eligible under the Arizona Department of Education guidelines, an Individualized Education Program (IEP) will be developed and the appropriate environment for putting the program into place will be determined.